-Since peripheral literatures in the Western hemisphere tend more often than not to be identical with the literatures of smaller nations, as unpleasent as this idea may seem to us, we have no choice but to admit that within a group of relatable national literatures, such as the literatures of Europe, hierarchical relations have been established since the very beginnings of these literatures.
-Within this (macro-)polysystem some literatures have taken peripheral positions, which is so much as to say that they were often modelled to a large extent upon an exterior literature.
+Since peripheral literatures in the Western Hemisphere tend more often than not to be identical with the literatures of smaller nations, as unpalatable as this idea may seem to us, we have no choice but to admit that within a group of relatable national literatures, such as the literatures of Europe, hierarchical relations have been established since the very beginnings of these literatures.
+Within this (macro-) polysystem some literatures have taken peripheral positions, which is only to say that they were often modelled to a large extent upon an exterior literature.
 For such literatures, translated literature is not only a major channel through which fashionable repertoire is brought home, but also a source of reshuffling and supplying alternatives.
 Thus, whereas richer or stronger literatures may have the option to adopt novelties from some periphery within their indigenous borders, "weak" literatures in such situations often depend on import alone.

-In the third case, the dynamics within the polysytem creates turning points, that is to say, historical moments where established models are no longer tenable for a younger generation.
+The dynamics within the polysystem creates turning points, that is to say, historical moments where established models are no longer tenable for a younger generation.
 At such moments, even in central literatures, translated literature may assume a central position.
 This is all the more true when at a turning point no item in the indigenous stock is taken to be acceptable, as a result of which a literary "vacuum" occurs.
 In such a vacuum, it is easy for foreign models to infiltrate, and translated literature may consequently assume a central position.
-Of course, in the case of "weak" literatures or literatures which are in constant state of impoverishment (lack of literary items existing in a neighbour or accessible foreign literature), this situation is even more overwhelming.
+Of course, in the case of "weak" literatures or literatures which are in a constant state of impoverishment (lack of literary items existing in a neighbor or accessible foreign literature), this situation is even more overwhelming.

-On the other hand, contending that translated literature may maintain a peripheral position means that it constitutes a peripheral system within the polysystem, generally employing secondary models.
+Contending that translated literature may maintain a peripheral position means that it constitutes a peripheral system within the polysystem, generally employing secondary models.
 In such a situation it has no influence on major processes and is modelled according to norms already conventionally established by an already dominant type in the target literature.
 Translated literature in this case becomes a major factor of conservatism.
-While the contemporary original literature might go on developing new norms and models, translated literature adheres to norms which have been either recently or long before rejected by the (newly) established centre.
-It thus no longer maintains positive correlations with original writing.
+While the contemporary original literature might go on developing new norms and models, translated literature adheres to norms which have been rejected either recently or long before by the (newly) established center.
+It no longer maintains positive correlations with original writing.

 A highly interesting paradox manifests itself here: translation, by which new ideas, items, characteristics can be introduced into a literature, becomes a means to preserve traditional taste.
-This discrepancy between the original central literature and the translated literature may have evolved in a variety of ways.
-For instance, when translated literature, after having emerged as a central system within a situation of great changes, soon lost contact with the original home literature which went on changing, and thereby went on clinging to an unchanged repertoire.
-Thus, a literature that might have emerged as a revolutionary type may go on existing as an ossisted système d'antan, often fanatically guarded by the agents of secondary models against even minor changes.
+This discrepancy between the original central literature and the translated literature may have evolved in a variety of ways, for instance, when translated literature, after having assumed a central position and inserted new items, soon lost contact with the original home literature which went on changing, and thereby became a factor of preservation of unchanged repertoire.
+Thus, a literature that might have emerged as a revolutionary type may go on existing as an ossified système d'antan, often fanatically guarded by the agents of secondary models against even minor changes.

-The conditions which enable this second state are of course diametrically opposite to these which give rise to translated literature as a central system: either there are no major changes in the polysystem or these changes are not effected through the intervention of interliterary relations materialized in the form of translations.
+The conditions which enable this second state are of course diametrically opposite to those which give rise to translated literature as a central system: either there are no major changes in the polysystem or these changes are not effected through the intervention of interliterary relations materialized in the form of translations.